How does this medication work? What will it do for me?

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important that this medication be taken exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is less than 4 hours until your next scheduled dose, skip the missed dose and continue with your regular dosing schedule.
+To prevent breakthrough seizures, no more than 12 hours should pass between doses.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.